-- What technology do I need to host an event?
+What technology do I need to host an event?

-- How long is the film?
+How long is the film?

-- Where can I do it?
+Where can I host my event?

-- What is the best age group for Dream, Girl?
+What is the best age group for Dream, Girl?

 So far our biggest supporters have been women’s networking groups who want to share the film’s message with their community.
 However, we have had some amazing young ladies who have also deemed Dream, Girl their new favorite film.
 The best age group for Dream, Girl is anyone in grade 7 and up.
 The film follows five entrepreneurs at different stages of their careers, from a 84 year old on her third company to a 26 year old building her first start-up.
 Dream, Girl is meant to inspire the next generation of female leaders and empower today’s trailblazers to showcase the power of the female economy.

-- Can I make money on my event?
+Can I make money on my event?

-- What should I do after the screening?
+What should I do after the screening?

-- Who else has hosted screenings?
+Who else has hosted screenings?

-- Is Dream, Girl a film men can identify with?
+Is Dream, Girl a film men can identify with?

 Dream, Girl is a film for women and men alike.
 If you are looking for an event to promote gender awareness in the workplace, or just looking to enlighten your favorite group of guys on what it’s like to build a business through our eyes Dream, Girl is a perfect film to spark a dialogue off the personal stories of our five main characters.
 After attending an event during our launch, Adrian Hopkins wrote all about what he learned from the documentary!